Skip to main content

 What is the relationship between JSX components and local custom components?

-The local custom component library is a method for developing custom components locally.
+The local custom component library is an approach to developing custom components locally.

 Local Custom Component Library Development Documentation